-His primary research interests include leadership processes (e.g. LMX) and occupational stress, strain, and well-being (e.g. burnout), with supporting interests in legal issues in human resource management (e.g. EEOC complaints & lawsuits) and workplace issues in healthcare (e.g. deviant behavior & involuntary turnover).
+His primary research interests include leadership processes (e.g. LMX), occupational stress, strain, and well-being (e.g. burnout), and gender issues(e.g. women as managers), with supporting interests in legal issues in human resource management (e.g. EEOC complaints & lawsuits) and workplace issues in healthcare (e.g. deviant behavior & involuntary turnover).

 Dr. Chullen's previous academic experience includes serving as a Visiting Assistant Professor of Management in the School of International Pharmaceutical Business at China Pharmaceutical University, as an instructional development coordinator for the Center for Instructional Excellence at Purdue University, as an instructor, research assistant, and teaching assistant in the Krannert Graduate School of Management at Purdue University, and as an undergraduate research assistant in the College of Business at Southern Illinois University Carbondale.

 Dr. Chullen is past recipient of Purdue University's Excellence in Graduate School Teaching Award (the highest teaching honor bestowed upon graduate students by the university) and is an Associate Fellow of the Purdue Teaching Academy.
 He is also recipient of the Celebration of Graduate Student Teaching Award and the Krannert Graduate School of Management Award for Distinguished Teaching (on two occasions) at Purdue University.

+Also, Dr. Chullen is (or has been) involved in numerous institutional service activities at ECU including Faculty Senate, University Faculty Mentoring Program, University Admissions & Retention Policies Committee, Student Conduct Board, and many, many more (including roles at the college and department level).
 He earned his Ph.D. in Organizational Behavior & Human Resource Management from the Krannert Graduate School of Management at Purdue University where he was a Purdue Doctoral Fellow.
-His dissertation entitled "A Cross-level Analysis of Burnout in Supervisor-Subordinate Dyads" was a winner of the Purdue Research Foundation Grant Competition.
-Prior to completing his doctorate, he earned his M.B.A. and B.S., magna cum laude, from Southern Illinois University Carbondale.
+His dissertation entitled "A Cross-level Analysis of Burnout in Supervisor-Subordinate Dyads" was winner of the Purdue Research Foundation Grant Competition.
+Prior to completing his doctorate, he earned his M.B.A. and B.S., magna cum laude (GPA: 3.85/4.0), from Southern Illinois University Carbondale.
+There, he received several notable scholarships, was named a Top 25 Most Distinguished Senior of the University, and was inducted into several national and international honor societies including Beta Gamma Sigma, Phi Kappa Phi, Golden Key International Honor Society, and Gamma Beta Phi Honor & Service Society, among others.

-Dr. Chullen has complimented his educational endeavors with work as a financial specialist for the United States Department of Agriculture, as a manager for Information Technology at Southern Illinois University, and as a paralegal for a Midwest law firm, among others.